JackJack3231/MiniSB-Extruder-Mounts/README.md

 Pretty much all of the mounts get assembled the same way, important differences get called out in the mount-specific Readme:
 1. Install Heatset-Inserts into Spacers, if your Extruder gets screwed down from the top also install Heatsets into the Cowling
 2. Install Fans according to [V0.2 Assembly Manual](https://github.com/VoronDesign/Voron-0/blob/Voron0.2/Manuals/VORON_V0.2_Assembly_Manual.pdf) (page 165-167)
+3. Insert the M3 Hex-Nut into the slot on the top of the cowling
-3. Secure Extruder to the Cowling with hardware mentioned in the mount-specific BOM
+4. Secure Extruder to the Cowling with hardware mentioned in the mount-specific BOM
-4. Install Hotend, make sure to cut the PTFE-Tube to the correct length.
+5. Install Hotend, make sure to cut the PTFE-Tube to the correct length.
-5. Install everything to the X-Carriage, secure with 2 M3x35 BHCS from the front and 1 M3x22 BHCS from the rear
+6. Install everything to the X-Carriage, secure with 2 M3x35 BHCS from the front and 1 M3x22 BHCS from the rear
-6. Add Spacers for strain-relief/umbilical plate, you may need to replace some screws to have enough thread to engage with the spacers
+7. Add Spacers for strain-relief/umbilical plate, you may need to replace some screws to have enough thread to engage with the spacers
-7. Add strain-relief/umbilical plate, secure to spacers and X-Carriage
+8. Add strain-relief/umbilical plate, secure to spacers and X-Carriage

 ### PTFE-Length
 Approximate PTFE-Lengths according to the CAD-Files are provided in each extruder Readme.
 They are measured from the top of the hotend mount, just like in the V0.2 Assembly manual: